NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 ### OpenStudio Cloud Management Console
-While your runs are completing on the cloud and after they are finished you can explore your results with the OpenStudio Cloud Management Console.
+While your runs are completing on the cloud and after they are finished, you can explore your results with the OpenStudio Cloud Management Console.

 ![Cloud OS Console](../../img/pat/os_console1.png "OS Console")